By Amita Goyal, Engagement Manager, Zinnov; Richa Kejriwal, Marketing, Zinnov

 - Second, the costs of operating and setting up a center in that location.

 - Third, organizations must also dive deep into the ease of doing business aspect of a particular location.
 They must have insights on government policies, incentives, IT parks, industry associations, etc., before selecting a particular location.

 - Fourth, ecosystem maturity and strategic relevance.
 This includes looking at the presence of peer companies, Service Providers, proximity to customers, brand presence, etc.

-Thus, the identification of the most suitable location for setting up a global center based on talent needs and growth plans is one of the most important elements of CoE set-up.
+Thus, the identification of the most suitable location for setting up a global center based on talent needs and growth plans is one of the most important elements while building a Center of Excellence.
 Similarly, to set up an effective center of excellence, organizations need to focus on the other four elements of the CoE framework – structure, talent strategy, operating model, and use case prioritization.
 We will delve into these factors in future thought leadership pieces.

 The road to Areté ain’t a cakewalk

 As the race to innovation continues to get tougher, more organizations are establishing centers of excellence to reinforce their expertise, or if we may call it, ‘Areté,’ in a particular technology or business process.
 Although the 5 design elements of a center of excellence can help organizations build a CoE that is effective and empowered, it is imperative for organizations to have a clear vision and a purpose for the CoE from the word go.
 The CoE leader and stakeholders must reiterate this vision from time to time and define relevant metrics to measure progress so that the CoE works towards achieving them consistently.

 Budget constraints, lack of expertise or talent, ineffective partnerships – the challenges in setting up a CoE are many.
 But, if organizations plan effectively and implement these key design elements, a CoE can help bolster an organization’s agenda with a fail fast, learn fast mechanism.
 In an age, where speed is becoming a currency, a CoE can propel an organization’s expertise and business prowess, giving it a much-needed competitive advantage.